 - Payment made by companies to share registrars.

 Key Points in Section 194J on TDS

 - Under Section 194J, Rs.30,000 is the maximum limit which is applicable to each item or payment independently.

 - TDS under this section is also applicable on commission or remuneration or fees given to a company’s director, even though the amount is not a part of the main salary.
 In these cases, the Rs.30,000 limit is not applicable.

 Applying for TDS at a Lower Rate

-According to Section 197, the person receiving payment can apply for a reduction of rate in TDS, through filling in the Form 13 and sending it to the assessing officer.
+According to Section 197, the person receiving payment can apply for a reduction of rate in TDS, by filling in Form 13 and sending it to the assessing officer.

-If approved by the officer, a certificate stating a deduction in the TDS is issued to the assesse.
+If approved by the officer, a certificate stating a deduction in the TDS is issued to the assessee.